 2.7.1.
-Add your project to modules
+Add your project to the modules configuration file

-The format of the modules file is explained in detail in the cvs documentation, here is the simplest way to use it:
+The format of the modules file is explained in detail in the CVS documentation, here is the simplest way to use it.
+First you will need to checkout your CVSROOT directory, then modify and commit the 'modules' file.